tnash/scala-api/README.markdown

 ###Requirements

 Create an HTTP service for tracking progress of background jobs.
-You can use a programming language/frameworks of your choosing.

 The job is represented by: